Become an RCR member

 How to join

-There are a number of different ways for you to become a member of the RCR depending on where you are in your career.
+There are a number of different ways to become a member of the RCR depending on where you are in your career.

 You can become a trainee member of the RCR if:

 - you are undertaking specialist training in clinical oncology or clinical radiology

 - you have not yet passed the final FRCR examination.

 You can become a full member of the RCR if:

 - you are in a non-training post in clinical oncology or clinical radiology